Forrest Compton: Career

 Compton was best known for portraying attorney Mike Karr, the central character on the long-running soap opera The Edge of Night, on which he appeared from 1970 to 1984.
 He also played stern but fair battalion commander Lieutenant Colonel Edward Gray on the 1960s sitcom Gomer Pyle, USMC.
 He had a recurring role in 1959–1960 in the NBC series The Troubleshooters with Keenan Wynn, Bob Mathias, and Chet Allen.
 His other television credits include The Twilight Zone, 77 Sunset Strip, My Three Sons, Mayberry RFD, Mannix, Hogan's Heroes, That Girl, Another World, Loving, One Life to Live, As the World Turns and Ed.
 He also portrayed President Flynn in the 1991 Christopher Walken film McBain.

-Personal life
+Personal life and death

 Compton married Jeanne Sementini on September 28, 1975.
 His last acting role was in 2002.
 He retired to Shelter Island, New York, where he died on April 4, 2020, at the age of 94, from COVID-19.